|

 K Q,

-K J, Q J, Q x, J x don't count both honor and Shape points.
+K J, Q J, Q x, J x don't count both honor and distribution points.
 Because

 this kind of hands easily lose to opponents' high cards.